ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 Again, the idiosyncratic nature of mixin implementations means we can't reason about aggregate behavior without knowing more about FrameworkDuJour.
-Some frameworks will invoke Base.foo() first, then the mixin foo() implementations; other frameworks will invoke mixins first, then the Base implementation.
-Most frameworks will invoke mixin1.foo() before mixin2.foo(), because that was the order in which the mixins were specified, but again that's arbitrary and not guaranteed to be consistent across frameworks.
+Some frameworks will invoke Base.foo() first, then the mixin foo() implementations.
+Other frameworks will do the opposite: invoke mixins first, then the Base implementation.
+Most frameworks will invoke mixin1.foo() before mixin2.foo(), because they were specified in that order, but again that behavior isn't guaranteed to be consistent across frameworks.

 *** Links to these? ***
 http://raganwald.com/2015/06/17/functional-mixins.html